 @qriton/hopfield-anomaly

-Qriton's Production-ready Hopfield Neural Network for real-time anomaly detection with adaptive thresholds and energy-based scoring.
+Qriton's Production-ready Binary and Continuous (Modern) Hopfield Neural Networks for real-time anomaly detection, adaptive thresholds, and cross-domain discovery.

 ๐ Features